 A lot of wedges also come with a standard “wedge” flex, which is similar to a stiff shaft.
 They also tend to be heavier than the shafts in your irons to focus on maximum accuracy.

 If you have regular/senior flex irons, you might not want to play wedges that are “wedge” flex.
-We have a guide on how to pick the right wedge shaft, so if you’re curious, go check that out.
+You could, but it might not be the best choice for everyone.

 Grip

 You also have the option to put undersized, standard, midsize, or jumbo grips on your wedges.
 I just recently switched to midsized grips and I’m liking them a lot.
-You can learn more about picking the right golf grip here.

 For most people, standard or midsize is probably the way to go.
 If you have small hands, standard grips will probably feel the best.
 If you have bigger hands, a slightly larger grip might be more comfortable.